 The foundation of successful meditation is in essence, INTENTION and ATTENTION.
 Intention—is being clear on the reason for your meditation.

-Ask yourself, and contemplate an honest, felt and known answer, “Why do I want to meditate?”.
+Ask yourself, and contemplate an honest answer, “Why do I want to meditate?”

-Here are some examples of possible intentions for a meditation practice, that are orientation towards enlightenment:
+Here are some examples of possible intentions for a meditation practice, that are an orientation towards enlightenment: